SAP-samples/cloud-objectstore-java-sample/README.md

-# ObjectStore Reference Application
+# Object Store Reference Application
-ObjectStore reference application is built to showcase the method of developing a multi-cloud based application using a single-code line.
+Object Store reference application is built to showcase the method of developing a multi-cloud based application using a single-code line.

 ## Description
-Using this reference application you can build a multi-cloud application, which can be run on SAP Cloud Platform consuming ObjectStore service with different IaaS providers underneath - e.g. AWS, GCP, OpenStack, Azure.
+Using this reference application you can build a multi-cloud application, which can be run on SAP Cloud Platform consuming Object Store Service with different IaaS providers underneath - e.g. AWS, GCP, OpenStack, Azure.
 The focus is on single-code line thereby making the application portable across different cloud providers.
 A java based open source library called [jclouds](https://jclouds.apache.org/) is used to abstract out the differences between different IaaS specific SDKs and provide simplified and portable APIs to develop a multi-cloud application.

 The application uses jclouds 2.1.2.
-At present, the application supports objectstore service from three different IaaS providers namely: AWS S3, Google Cloud Storage(GCS) and OpenStack Swift.
+At present, the application supports Object Store Service from three different IaaS providers namely: AWS S3, Google Cloud Storage(GCS) and OpenStack Swift.

 Following jclouds dependencies are used in the application.